 The wide-ranging menu features all sorts of Tex Mex favorites.
 You’ll find Vegetarian options, 20-plus combo platters, an a la carte menu, Mexican favorites, seafood, and their famous Tortas.

-Wash it all down with a jumbo margarita, either at the restaurant or made at home.
+Wash it all down with a jumbo margarita, either at the restaurant or at home.
 We’ve tested Rio’s food for takeout and can confirm it travels well!

 107 Town Square

 Snap Dragon’s rotating menu often depends on what fresh catch they can provide today.
-Thanks to their partnerships with Cape Hatteras Seafood Co., they bring some of the high country’s best seafood options, all capped off by exciting drink specials like the Mexican Shrimp Cocktail!
+Thanks to their partnerships with Cape Hatteras Seafood Co., they bring some of the country’s best seafood options, all capped off by exciting drink specials like the Mexican Shrimp Cocktail!

 Also, props to this Burnsville restaurant for honoring the late great Otway Burns’s ship Snap Dragon.
 Don’t forget to pay homage to the famous privateer and Burnsville namesake at his statue in the center of Town Square.

 Last but not least on our list of restaurants in Burnsville is Ye Olde Country Store.
 Stock up for a High Country picnic with authentic deli meats and cheese- swing by for in-house churned ice cream after a grand day out, or sit down and chow on their wide-ranging local menu.

 Everything on the expansive menu is handmade, so you can always grab something for now and later!
 While waiting for your order, you can browse the charming Amish shops and find local delicacies or the perfect souvenir to cap off your trip.

 Ready to Enjoy These Restaurants in Burnsville?

 We keep returning to these restaurants for more amazing Burnsville food memories and look forward to our next meal here.
 It’s impossible to pick our favorite and if you’re willing, maybe you can help us.